Cape Grysbok

 Geography

-The Cape grysbok's native habitat is the "Fynbos biome" (Cape Floristic Region), and it inhabits thick shrubland.
-It can sometimes be found browsing orchards and vineyards.
-In the Cape Peninsula the grysbok can be found in urban edges close to human activity.
-It may also be found in reed beds and along the riverbed of the southern Karoo.
+Cape grysbok occur in the Western Cape region of South Africa between Albany and the Cederberg mountains.
+They live in thick shrubland and can sometimes browse in orchards and vineyards.
+In the Cape Peninsula, grysbok can occur in urban edges close to human activity.
+They may also be found in reed beds and along the riverbed of the southern Karoo.

 Climate zones